Skip to main content

 The Gut-Brain-Gonadal Axis a New Frontier

-Emerging research is illuminating the profound connection between the and neuroendocrine function, a concept termed the gut-brain-gonadal axis.
+Emerging research is illuminating the profound connection between the gut microbiome and neuroendocrine function, a concept termed the gut-brain-gonadal axis.
 The composition of your gut bacteria can influence hormone levels through several mechanisms.
 The gut microbiome produces neurotransmitters, such as serotonin and GABA, which can modulate hypothalamic function.

 It also plays a role in metabolizing estrogens through an enzymatic collective known as the “estrobolome,” which can impact the overall hormonal milieu and feedback signals to the HPG axis.
 Furthermore, a state of gut dysbiosis, or an unhealthy balance of gut microbes, can lead to increased intestinal permeability (“leaky gut”).
 This condition allows bacterial components like lipopolysaccharides (LPS) to enter the bloodstream, triggering a potent systemic inflammatory response that, as discussed, is suppressive to the HPG axis.